mathie/mathie.github.io/_posts/2005/2005-12-01-usb-20-or-firewire.markdown

 categories:
 - Geekery
 ---
 OK, this is a totally unscientific test, but I decided to see whether I was better using the USB 2.0 interface between my PowerBook laptop and an external hard disc, or the Firewire interface.
-For the purposes of the test, I was using <a href="http://www.seagate.com/products/retail/external/usbfirewire">300GB Seagate</a> external drive I borrowed from work (for doing a backup of my laptop!) and my <a href="http://www.apple.com/support/powerbook/">Apple PowerBook G4</a>.
+For the purposes of the test, I was using [300GB Seagate](http://www.seagate.com/products/retail/external/usbfirewire) external drive I borrowed from work (for doing a backup of my laptop!) and my [Apple PowerBook G4](http://www.apple.com/support/powerbook/).
 In each case, the devices were the only things on that bus, with a cable direct from one to the other.
-I used <a href="http://sourceforge.net/projects/bonnie/">Bonnie++</a> to perform the tests.
+I used [Bonnie++](http://sourceforge.net/projects/bonnie/) to perform the tests.

 So, the results for USB 2.0: